scottd018/ocm-log-forwarder-operator/README.md

     make run

-You can then test the operator by creating the sample manifests:
+You can then test the operator by creating the sample manifest/s:

     kubectl apply -f config/samples